 The following issues should be noted when analysing migrant integration statistics.

 - Recently arrived migrants — this group of migrants is missing from the sampling frame in every host EU Member State, which results in under-coverage of the actual migrant population for LFS statistics.

 - Non-response — one disadvantage of the LFS is the high percentage of non-response that is recorded among migrant populations.
 This may reflect: language difficulties; misunderstanding concerning the purpose of the survey; difficulties in communicating with the survey interviewer; or fear concerning the negative impact that participation in the survey could have (for example, damaging a migrants chances of receiving the necessary authorisation to remain in the host EU Member State);

 - Sample size — given the LFS is a sample survey, it is possible that some of the results presented for labour market characteristics of migrants are unrepresentative, especially in those EU Member States with small migrant populations (note that for cases where data are considered to be of particularly low reliability, the data are not published).

 The continued development of EU migration policy remains a key priority in order to meet the challenges and harness the opportunities that migration represents globally.
-As emphasised in the new Pact on Migration and Asylum, a successful integration and inclusion policy is an essential part of a well-managed and effective migration and asylum policy.
-The recently announced Action Plan on Integration and Inclusion 2021-2027, being a part of this new pact, tackles migrant integration challenges.
+As emphasised in the New Pact on Migration and Asylum, a successful integration and inclusion policy is an essential part of a well-managed and effective migration and asylum policy.
+The Action Plan on Integration and Inclusion 2021-2027, being a part of this new pact, tackles migrant integration challenges.

 EU legislation provides a common legal framework regarding the conditions of entry and stay and a common set of rights for certain categories of migrants.
 More information on the policies and legislation in force in this area can be found in an introductory article on migrant integration statistics.